Information for Parents

 Attachment and Communication: The Power of Connection

-Attachment is the emotional bond between a child and their caregiver plays a vital role in language development.
-Secure attachment provides a safe base from which children can explore and communicate.
+Attachment is the emotional bond between a child and their caregiver, which plays a vital role in language development.
+Secure attachment provides a safe foundation from which children can explore and communicate effectively.
 Responsive parenting, where caregivers listen, respond, and encourage their child’s attempts at communication, is associated with faster language growth and improved social skills (The Communication Trust, 2017).
 Simply put, when children feel secure and valued, they are more likely to engage, experiment with sounds, and develop a love of language.

 How Parents Can Support Their Child’s Language Development